Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 This is how you include an Elasticsearch certificate in the solution.
 It is also assumed here that the resources, i.e. certificates and keys, are managed via the `axway-elk-setup` Helm chart.

-1. Create a secret containing your CA
+__1. Create a secret containing your CA__
 ```
 kubectl create secret generic    --from-file=myElasticsearchCa.crt=myElasticsearchCa.crt --dry-run -o yaml > templates/elasticsearch-certificate.yaml
 ```

+__2. Template it__

-2. Optionally, you may adjust the generated secret to really become a Helm template.
+Optionally you may change the generated Yaml file to really become a more flexible Helm-Template.

-3. Install or upgrade your setup chart
+__3. Install or upgrade your setup chart__
 ```
 helm upgrade -n apim-elk axway-elk-setup .
 Release "axway-elk-setup" has been upgraded.
 Happy Helming!